 Non-alcoholic drinks can be an important component in the reduction in alcohol related crime, disorder and vulnerability.
 Young people in particular can feel uncomfortable ordering an obvious soft drink in front of their friends but given a credible low or no-alcohol option, they are more likely to order this to slow down their drinking pace.
 This can reduce the risk of intoxication, together drunken aggression and other negative behaviours associated with drunkenness.
 If you are a venue owner, low alcohol alternatives can offer excellent profit margins, attract different clientele to your venue and reduce any issues you may have to deal with through people being intoxicated.
 You can also get some excellent free exposure on websites such as Club Soda, where people looking for a quality alcohol free or low alcohol offer can discover recommended premises.
+Here our director Sylvia Oates looks at the options for low and no alcohol.

 Non-alcoholic drinks are important for other groups besides those out drinking.
 For example, at Christmas time it can be difficult or more expensive to get a taxi home at the end of the night, so there are more designated drivers out who deserve to be thought about.
 There are plenty of people who don’t drink at all on their nights out (depending on what you read, up to 25% of Generation Z don’t drink any alcohol).
 Then there are people who are pregnant or on medication…the list goes on.